 Hepatitis C virus (HCV), a member of the Hepacivirus C species, is a small (55–65 nm in size), enveloped, positive-sense single-stranded RNA virus of the family Flaviviridae.
 The hepatitis C virus is the cause of hepatitis C and some cancers such as liver cancer (hepatocellular carcinoma, abbreviated HCC) and lymphomas in humans.
 (Source: Wikipedia)

-Enteric viruses are the commonest causes of gastroenteritis worldwide, they are most often transmitted via the faecal-oral route, with transmission by direct human contact and via fomites being common.
+Enteric viruses are the commonest causes of gastroenteritis worldwide, they are most often transmitted via the fecal-oral route, with transmission by direct human contact and via fomites being common.
 The infective dose can be very low.
-For example, a single rotavirus is capable of causing human infection.
-Some enteric viruses, notably noroviruses, are highly infectious and may be easily spread in aerosols and by contact with contaminated surfaces, sometimes resulting in large outbreaks of illness.
+For example, single rotavirus is capable of causing human infection.
+Some enteric viruses, notable noroviruses, are highly infectious and may be easily spread in aerosols and by contact with contaminated surfaces, sometimes resulting in large outbreaks of illness.
 (Source: Rapid Microbiology)

-Complex viruses are types of viruses which possess a capsid which is neither purely helical, nor purely icosahedral, and which may have extra structures such as protein tails or a complex outer wall.
+Complex viruses are types of viruses that possess a capsid that is neither purely helical, nor purely icosahedral, and which may have extra structures such as protein tails or a complex outer wall.
 (Source: Bio Libre Texts)

 Herpes Simplex Virus

 The herpes simplex virus, also known as HSV, is an infection that causes herpes.
 Herpes can appear in various parts of the body, most commonly on the genitals or mouth.
 There are two types of the herpes simplex virus.
 HSV-1: Primarily causes oral herpes, and is generally responsible for cold sores and fever blisters around the mouth and on the face.
 HSV-2: Primarily causes genital herpes, and is generally responsible for genital herpes outbreaks.
 (Source: Health Line)